-17 This will be within a six week consultation period.
+&lt;sup>17This will be within a six week consultation period.
 A facility to submit comments online during the public consultation periods will be provided.
 Response forms will be provided alongside hard copy reference documents during public consultation periods.

-18 See Glossary
+See Glossary

-19 Notification of the publication of the final version of the SPD will be sent via email or letter to those who have registered interest or provided comments.
+Notification of the publication of the final version of the SPD will be sent via email or letter to those who have registered interest or provided comments.

-Preparation and Review of this Statement of Community Involvement
+Preparation and review of this Statement of Community Involvement

-2.29 The following table sets out how the community will be involved in the preparation and future review of this Joint Statement of Community Involvement.
+2.30 The following table sets out how the community will be involved in the preparation and future review of this Joint Statement of Community Involvement.

-Table 5: Statement of Community Involvement Consultation
+Table 5: Statement of Community Involvement consultation

-Stage: Method of Involvement: Production of SCI ✓ The draft version of the SCI will be published and consulted on for a six week period. ✓ The draft and the final versions of the SCI will be made available on both Councils websites and in hard copy reference format in council offices, contact centres, libraries and local information centres. ✓ A press release will be made to local media organisations to publicise the production of the draft and final versions of the SCI. ✓ Both councils will consult with neighbouring authorities and individuals, organisations and interest groups named on the Local plan database of each authority upon publication of the draft and final versions of the SCI. ✓ Publication of the SCI will be promoted using both councils social media accounts ✓ Response forms will be made available online and in public venues (see Glossary) for people to provide comments on specific aspects of the draft SCI, or the document as a whole. ✓ The Borough Council and the City Council will consider all comments received and make appropriate changes to the SCI where necessary.
+Stage Method of Involvement Production of SCI The draft version of the SCI will be published and consulted on for a six week period.
+The draft and the final versions of the SCI will be made available on both ✓ council's websites and in hard copy reference format in council offices, contact centres and libraries.
+A press release will be made to local media organisations to publicise the production of the draft and final versions of the SCI.
+Both council's will consult with neighbouring authorities and individuals, ✓ organisations and interest groups named on the Local plan database of each authority upon publication of the draft and final versions of the SCI Publication of the SCI will be promoted using both council's social media accounts.
+Response forms will be made available online and in public venues (see Glossary) for people to provide comments on specific aspects of the draft SCI, or the document as a whole.
+The borough council and the city council will consider all comments received and make appropriate changes to the SCI where necessary.
 Where further publicising of the SCI may be necessary, leaflets and posters may be produced and will be displayed in a range of public venues (see Glossary).
-Review of SCI ✓ The Borough Council and the City Council will make minor revisions to improve the SCI or implement changes required by new regulations via a council resolution. ✓ More fundamental changes to the document that warrant a 'fresh' SCI will repeat the process laid out above. ✓ You will be able view authorities monitoring reports online to see how the Borough Council and the City Council consider they are performing against the standards set out in the SCI
+Review of SCI The borough council and the city council will make minor revisions to improve the SCI or implement changes required by new regulations via a council resolution.
+More fundamental changes to the document that warrant a 'fresh' SCI will repeat the process laid out above.
+You will be able view authorities monitoring reports online to see how the ✓ borough council and the city council consider they are performing against the standards set out in the SCI.